popvilla/QuantumHarmony_SemanticLoop/README.md

 # PowerBI_As_Low_Code | Quantum Harmony Semantic Loop DevOps

-A repeatable development framework that bridges low-code platforms, semantic modeling, and human-in-the-loop AI—bringing DevOps principles to the modern citizen developer.
+A repeatable development framework that bridges low-code platforms, demonstrating the ability for AI to complement the changing workforce landscape by promoting Human In Loop polices for agents.

 ---

-## ⚙️ What This Project Is
+## ⚙️ Guding light

 **Quantum Harmony** is a working proof-of-concept for a new kind of DevOps system: one where data architecture, semantic clarity, and AI augmentation are integrated from the start—*not bolted on after deployment.*